elvisduru/commercejs-nextjs-demo-store/README.md

 ## Overview

-This README will guide you in getting up and running with a fully-fledged eCommerce template.
-We have configured this template for you to one-click deploy directly to Netlify.
-Alternatively, you can manually deploy to your choice of hosting platform.

-For a full detailed tutorial on building this JAMstack eCommerce application, please head on over [here](https://www.netlify.com/blog/2020/07/09/create-a-fully-fledged-jamstack-commerce-store-with-commerce.js-and-netlify/).
+This ReadMe will guide you on how to set up this ecommerce store

 ## Prerequisites